royalmo/docker-networks/README.md

 You can follow the updated installation tutorial at [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).
 Follow the steps to install Docker Desktop on your machine.
-If you use GNU/Linux, you simply need to install it as every aplication:
+If you use GNU/Linux, you simply need to install it as every application:

 ```shell
 $ sudo apt-get install docker docker-compose